 After 10 years of being invested, all new capital gains made within the opportunity zone investment can be realized tax free.
 That’s 100% forgiveness of taxes for gains made in the OZ, resulting in a large boost to returns.

 The Opportunity Zones provision is based on the bipartisan Investing in Opportunity Act, which was championed by Senators Tim Scott (R-SC) and Cory Booker (D-NJ) and Representatives Pat Tiberi (R-OH) and Ron Kind (D-WI), who led a regionally and politically diverse coalition of nearly 100 congressional cosponsors.
-Once the new tax code was passed, it was left up to each state to determine which areas if their state would become Opportunity Zones.
+Once the new tax code was passed, it was left up to each state to determine which areas would become Opportunity Zones.
 In the state of Colorado, our very own Stephanie Copeland was responsible for designating the Opportunity Zones.
 Before becoming a partner at Four Points, she headed economic development for Governor Hickenlooper where she was tasked with designating the zones.

 While our fund is exclusively focused on real estate backed assets that can clearly endure the 10 year hold to maximize the OZ benefits, Opportunity Zones also offer significant potential benefits to business investments.
 Most direct business investments seeking OZ benefits are single investments (not multi-asset funds) and are entered with the understanding that a 10 year hold might be in the best interest of the company or the investor.